Get started with getting data in

 You can repeat this task to add other inputs as you familiarize yourself with getting data in.

 Index custom data

-Splunk software can index any time-series data, usually without additional configuration.
+The Splunk platform can index any time-series data, usually without additional configuration.
 If you have logs from a custom application or device, process it with the default configuration first.
 If you do not get the results you want, you can tweak things to make sure the software indexes your events correctly.

 What data can I index?